sagemath/trac_to_gh/Issue 2450.md

 # Issue 2450: [with patch] a few doctests for matrix_integer_dense

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/2450

 Original creator: dmharvey